 Tongabezi: Our full report

 Tongabezi has a very secluded location, amongst dense riverine forest.
 Indeed floating down the river, you’d scarcely note the presence of the lodge, stretched out along the bank.
 To understand it, it’s worth looking back a little at Tongabezi’s history.
-The lodge was started in 1990 by William Ruck Keene and Ben Parker, two well-spoken, well-connected young English guys.
-Their large, smart rooms all had individual names and were completely open on one side to the river; this was as revolutionary at the time, as it is commonplace now.
-In the early 1990s, the lodge got some early press coverage, and started to do really well.
+The lodge was started in 1990 by two well-connected young British men, William Ruck Keene and Ben Parker.
+Its large, smart rooms all had individual names and were completely open on one side to the river; this was as revolutionary at the time, as it is commonplace now.
+Following some early press coverage, the lodge started to do really well.

-Shortly afterwards, Will and Ben started two camps in the Lower Zambezi: Sausage Tree, which still exists although is now under different ownership and management, and Potato Bush, which stood on the site that Old Mondoro occupies today.
+Shortly afterwards, Will and Ben set up two camps in the Lower Zambezi: Sausage Tree, which still exists although now under different ownership and management, and Potato Bush, which stood on the site that Old Mondoro occupies today.
 With typical tongue-in-cheek humour, together these made a “bangers and mash" combination!

-William died in a tragic accident in 1997; Ben continued to own and run the lodge, he is still very active in marketing and overseeing it, although there’s usually a manager in charge of the day-to-day running.
-Today Ben lives with his family at Tangala House, just up the river, when it’s not being rented out by families!
+After William died in a tragic accident in 1997, Ben continued to own and run Tongabezi.
+He is still very active in marketing and overseeing it, although there’s usually a manager in charge on a day-to-day basis.
+Today Ben lives with his family at Tangala House, just up the river – when it’s not being rented out by families!

-Five smaller River Cottages – which all share the same design and footprint, plus six individual, separate ‘houses’, each with its own style, character and often a quirky name:
+River Cottages – which all share the same design and footprint – plus six individual, separate "houses", each with its own style, character and often a quirky name: